aappleby/metroboy/README.md

 # MetroBoy is a Game Boy simulation designed to be mechanically translated into Verilog

+November 11 2019 - I've converted the Furrtek schematics to (totally untested) source code.
+If you want to run MetroBoy, don't build from head - use release 1.02 below.

 October 11 2019 - This guy has traced out all the signals (aside from CPU) on the DMG die - https://github.com/furrtek/DMG-CPU-Inside

 I'm going to be incrementally converting MetroBoy to use his schematics.
 Should be interesting ;)